← Back to research

 Weaknesses

 • Narrow agent support.
-Currently only Claude Code and Codex CLI.
+Claude Code, Codex CLI, and Cursor.
 No Gemini, no open-source models.

 • FSL license may limit adoption.
-Developers and companies increasingly care about true open-source licensing.
+Developers and companies increasingly care about true open-source licensing; Bug0 calls FSL-1.1-MIT "more restrictive than MIT or Apache-2.0."

 • Cookie approach has limits.
 Only works locally with personal browser profiles.
 CI environments need a different auth strategy.